“Write a Musical Score within Poems” Workshop led by Sal Marici, May 16 at MWC

 What a Poem Wants: New Poetry Critique Group at MWC, facilitated by Ryan Collins

-The Midwest Writing Center is hosting a pay-what-you-can poetry critique group for “serious poets” starting on Wednesday, October 15 at 5:30 p.m. at their office in the Rock Island Public Library – Downtown branch.
+The Midwest Writing Center is hosting a pay-what-you-can poetry critique group for “serious poets” — the next meeting is Wednesday, November 19 at 5:30 p.m. at their office in the Rock Island Public Library – Downtown branch.
 The group will be facilitated by poet and MWC Executive Director Ryan Collins.

 The group is open to poets who are actively working toward publishing their work and/or developing a new book or chapbook project, who have “a broad conception and appreciation of what a poem can be.”
 Collins said he hopes the group will be “an opportunity for poets writing adventurous work to engage and help each other find their poems’ most successful shapes.”